Convert a single-family to a multifamily using FHA 203k.

 There are many single-family homes on the market that won’t meet financing requirements.
 This isn’t a problem for you.
 The 203k can take care of those issues.

-You can acquire a beat-up property for below asking price and get that much more value when you rehab it.
+You can acquire a beat-up property for below asking price and get that much more value when you rehab.
 There’s not much use getting a turn-key house just to start tearing it apart to add units.

 Look for properties with massive square footage